franBec/pollitoDev/content/en/blog/2023-07-26-the-perfect-software-project.md

 thumbnail: /uploads/2023-07-26-the-perfect-software-project/softwareDev.jpg
 ---

 _Is it even possible?
-A little talk about different web dev architectures_
+A little talk about different web dev architectures._

 ## Introduction